Sitecore/jss/docs/data/routes/docs/fundamentals/services/dictionary/jss-dictionary-api/en.md

 Sitecore JSS, through the core JSS NPM package `sitecore-jss`, provides a simple API to help you fetch app-specific translation dictionaries using the [Sitecore Dictionary Service](/docs/fundamentals/services/dictionary/sitecore-dictionary-service).
 Once you have the dictionary data, it is up to you to choose how to utilize it and what internationalization libraries you prefer.

+## Examples

+The following sections provide some simplified examples to demonstrate how to use the JSS Dictionary API.
+If your project is based on a JSS sample application (you set it up with `jss create` or copied a sample from the [JSS repository](https://github.com/Sitecore/jss/tree/master/samples)), your application already handles fetching of dictionary data.

 The following examples show you how to retrieve dictionary data from your Sitecore instance using the REST and GraphQL.

 > For all the examples below, we assume you will create the files in the root directory of the application and that you have a `config.js` file in that same directory.
 Adjust the `import` statements as necessary to reflect your project's setup.

-## Examples

-The following sections provide some simplified examples.
-If your project is based on a JSS sample application (you set it up with `jss create` or copied a sample from the [JSS repository](https://github.com/Sitecore/jss/tree/master/samples)), your application already handles fetching of dictionary data.
 ### Fetching dictionary data with GraphQL

 You can fetch dictionary data from Sitecore using GraphQL and the JSS `GraphQLDictionaryService`.